MSc Teaching and Faculty

-The degree is taught through lectures, seminars and tutorials; a critical discussion class and student-led presentations; essays and library work leading to a dissertation.
-The course admits around c.26-30 students each year, and students have individual supervision.
+The degree is taught through a combination of lectures, seminars and tutorials; a critical discussion class and student-led presentations; essays and library work leading to a dissertation.
+The course admits around 26 students each year and students have individual supervision.

 Core Staff

-• Dr Loren Landau, Course Director and Professor of Migration and Development, ODID: Methods of Social Research, Governance of Migration; migration and urbanisation in the global south; spatial regulations; belonging and political transformation
+- Dr Loren Landau, Professor of Migration and Development, ODID: Methods of social research, governance of migration; migration and urbanisation in the global south; spatial regulations; belonging and political transformation

 Other Senior Teaching Staff